Braces are a big milestone for kids. Some look forward to it. Some dread it. But all can enjoy and benefit from seeing an orthodontist.

 Pediatric dentists, like ours, are trained to identify orthodontic issues early.
-Dr. Laura and Dr. Susie include orthodontic screenings during every routine oral health check up.
-This helps patients know when it is the best time to start orthodontic care.
+Dr. Laura and Dr. Susie include orthodontic screenings during every routine oral health check-up.
+This helps patients know when it is best to start orthodontic care.

 Screenings look at the growth and development of each child.
 Dr. Laura and Dr. Susie will evaluate